arkershaw/sitecheck/README.md

 ## Linux

-Packages for dependencies should be available from your distribution's package manager or installable via pip or the links above.
-Install all dependencies and then extract the archive and run:
+Packages for dependencies should be available from your distribution's package manager or pip.
+Install all dependencies then extract the archive and run:

 `python setup.py install`